Energy giants look to longer term at Kazakh field

-KASHAGAN OILFIELD, Kazakhstan (Reuters) - It has taken $46 billion over 12 years to bring Kashagan, the biggest world oilfield discovery since 1968, to the brink of production.
+KASHAGAN OILFIELD, Kazakhstan, Oct 22 (Reuters) - It has taken $46 billion over 12 years to bring Kashagan, the biggest world oilfield discovery since 1968, to the brink of production.

 But some in the seven-member development consortium are wondering whether they will be able to recoup their investment in the western Kazakh oil field before the current Production Sharing Agreement expires in 2041.